-A body of research indicates the benefits of infant massage for babies and parents, according to a recent article on in Massage Magazine.
-Dr. Tiffany Field of the Touch Research Institute in Miami is cited as having conducted over 100 studies that support the positive effects of massage on babies, including providing relief for colds, earaches, colic and other issues.
-Judith Koch, a massage instructor, with the Institute of Somatic Therapy who also was interviewed for the article, notes that the touch a baby receives in its first months of life up through year one can impact their brain development permanently.
+According to a recent article in Massage Magazine, a body of research indicates the benefits of infant massage for babies and parents.
+Dr. Tiffany Field of the Touch Research Institute in Miami is cited as having conducted over 100 studies that support the positive effects of massage on babies, including providing relief for colds, earaches, colic, and other issues.
+Judith Koch, a massage instructor with the Institute of Somatic Therapy who was interviewed for the article, notes that the touch a baby receives in its first months of life up through year one can permanently impact their brain development.

 Chinese massage effective for chronic neck pain

-Tuina (pronounced "twee naw” and means “pinch and pull”) has been found to be effective, safe and cost-effective for chronic neck pain compared to no treatment, according to a recent study published in the Journal of Alternative and Complementary Medicine (JACM).
-The study assessed intensity of neck pain, disability, health-related quality of life, medication use and cost.
+Tuina (pronounced "twee naw” and means “pinch and pull”) is effective, safe, and cost-effective for chronic neck pain compared to no treatment, according to a recent study published in the Journal of Alternative and Complementary Medicine (JACM).
+The study assessed the intensity of neck pain, disability, health-related quality of life, medication use, and cost.

-A Swedish study found that light massage can reduce pain, anxiety and the need for opiod medication in terminally ill patients, Reuters reports.
-Study co-author Linda Bjorkhem-Bergman told the news agency that she and her colleagues studied 41 patients hospice patients who received an average of three 15 to 45 minute treatments of light massage on their hands, feet or back during their stay.
-From those treatments, patients’ perceived pain, well-being and anxiety decreased by approximately 2 points on a 10-point scale.
+A Swedish study found that light massage can reduce pain, anxiety, and the need for opioid medication in terminally ill patients, Reuters reports.
+Study co-author Linda Bjorkhem-Bergman told the news agency that she and her colleagues studied 41 patients hospice patients who received an average of three 15 to 45-minute treatments of light massage on their hands, feet, or back during their stay.
+Patients’ perceived pain, well-being, and anxiety decreased by approximately 2 points on a 10-point scale from those treatments.
 Patients also requested just half their typical “rescue dose” medication in the 24 hours following the light touch therapy.
 Read more.